 - Sleeping too much or too little.

-Change in the way he talks
+Change in the way they talk

 - Feeling hopeless about the future – “There’s just no point.”

 - Wanting escape – “I need to get out; I can’t deal with this anymore.”